 In this paper, we measure the radial transport of cold gas in cosmic-noon disks from the VELA zoom-in hydro-cosmological simulations \citep[][]{ceverino14, zolotov15} and compare this to analytical predictions from the VDI-driven radial mass transport models and the observational estimates of \citet{genzel23}.
 The simulations incorporate gravity, Eulerian gas dynamics using an adaptive mesh refinement (AMR) scheme with a maximum AMR resolution of $17.5-35 \pc$ in physical units at all times, and additional physics such as star formation, cooling, and feedback (see \se{2} for details).
 These simulations have been used to study many aspects of galaxy formation at cosmic noon \citep[e.g.,][]{ceverino14, zolotov15, ceverino16a, ceverino16b, inoue16, tacchella16a, tacchella16b, tomassetti16, mandelker17, dekel20, lapiner23}.

-We recall that disks at cosmic noon are fed by cold gas streams from the cosmic web \citep[][]{birnboim03, keres05, dekel06, ocvirk08, dekel09a, danovich12, danovich15, mandelker16, padnos18, mandelker18, aung19, mandelker19, mandelker20}.
-The streams are likely to play an additional role in driving the radial transport of cold gas in disks, either directly by their inward velocities and/or indirectly by driving disk turbulence.
+We recall that in massive halos at cosmic noon, cold gas from the cosmic web is funneled into hot halos through a few dominant filaments or streams, delivering it deep within the halo to the host galaxy \citep[][]{birnboim03, keres05, dekel06, ocvirk08, dekel09a, pichon11, vandevoort11, danovich12, danovich15, nelson13, neslon15, padnos18, mandelker18, aung19, mandelker19, mandelker20}.
+These streams are likely to play an additional role in driving the radial transport of cold gas in disks, either directly by their inward velocities and/or indirectly by driving disk turbulence.
 This is expected to introduce deviations from cylindrical symmetry, which are not captured by the VDI models.

-Investigating the radial transport of cold gas in $z \sim 0$ Milky Way mass disks using zoom-in hydro-cosmological simulations of the FIRE suite \citep[][]{hopkins14}, \citet[][]{trapp22} find that most of the freshly incoming gas piles up near the disk edge and does not contribute much to the radial mass flux within the disk.
-However, the situation in cosmic-noon disks may be different, as they are fed by more intense streams \citep[][]{dekel06, dekel09a}.
+Investigating the radial transport of cold gas in $z \sim 0$ Milky Way (MW) mass disks using zoom-in hydro-cosmological simulations of the FIRE suite \citep[][]{hopkins14}, \citet[][]{trapp22} find that most of the freshly incoming gas piles up near the disk edge and does not contribute much to the radial mass flux within the disk.
+However, analyzing MW halos from the Auriga suite of simulations \citep[][]{grand17}, \citet[][]{okalidis21} show that the accreted gas fraction can be large upto beyond $70 \%$ of the disk radius, leading to increased average radial inflow speeds in this region, which then subside to a constant value of $\sim \!
+2\ {\rm km/s}$ in the inner disk.
+Cosmic noon disks may have even higher stream penetrability, as they are fed by more intense streams \citep[][]{dekel06, dekel09a}.